 Key Insights

-- Texas offers various opportunities for buying a home, from cities to quiet areas.
+- Texas offers a variety of opportunities for buying a home, from cities to quiet areas.

-- When buying a house in Texas, check factors like real estate transfer tax and fair market value.
+- When buying a house in Texas, consider factors such as the real estate transfer tax and fair market value.

 - Unsolicited texts offering to buy homes in Texas are common; be wary of scams and verify legitimacy.